hortonworks/cloudbreak/docs/azure.md

 Where `--app_password` is your application password (default is password), `--subscription_id` is your Azure subscription ID, `--username` is your Azure username and  `--password` is your Azure password.

-##Filesystem configuration
+#### Filesystem configuration

 When starting a cluster with Cloudbreak on Azure, the default filesystem is “Windows Azure blob storage with DASH”.
-Hadoop has built-in support for the [wasb filesystem](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) so it can be used easily as HDFS instead of disks.
+Hadoop has built-in support for the [WASB filesystem](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) so it can be used easily as HDFS instead of disks.

-### Disks and blob storage
+##### Disks and blob storage

 In Azure every data disk attached to a virtual machine [is stored](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-disks-vhds/) as a virtual hard disk (VHD) in a page blob inside an Azure storage account.
 Because these are not local disks and the operations must be done on the VHD files it causes degraded performance when used as HDFS.
 When WASB is used as a Hadoop filesystem the files are full-value blobs in a storage account.
 It means better performance compared to the data disks and the WASB filesystem can be configured very easily but Azure storage accounts have their own [limitations](https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/#storage-limits) as well.
 There is a space limitation for TB per storage account (500 TB) as well but the real bottleneck is the total request rate that is only 20000 IOPS where Azure will start to throw errors when trying to do an I/O operation.